bradj00/multi-sig-wallet/README.md

 #### USE
 * Accept deposits into contract for treasury keeping
-* Raise new proposals for `receipients`
+* Raise new proposals for fund management
 * View `custodian accounts` for the contract.
 These addresses have vote weight on all proposals, configured by the `contractOwner` defined in `MultiSig.sol`
 * View Historic Proposal outcomes
-* Address Book with ENS support (coming soon) -- USE THIS WITH GREAT CAUTION AND ALWAYS DOUBLE-CHECK ALL ADDRESSES BEFORE SENDING!!
+* Address Book with ENS support (on chain or Moralis based coming soon)